 One of the most significant downsides to using point-and-shoot cameras is their small sensor size and even smaller pixels.
 These small pixels have higher noise levels and smaller maximum true resolution.
 Infrared photography can have increased noise, which will be much more noticeable with a point-and-shoot camera.

 Due to the smaller sensors and lower resolution than DSLR and mirrorless cameras, it is not recommended to print large images from photos taken on point-and-shoot cameras.
-If you’re looking to print images and need a better image quality camera, we recommend going with a DSLR or mirrorless camera, especially if you want to take professional IR images.
+If you’re looking to print images and need a camera with better image quality, we recommend going with a DSLR or mirrorless camera, especially if you want to take professional IR images.

 (Many point-and-shoot cameras do not come with filter threads and will require a filter adapter to mount external lens filters to the lens.)